iprignano/tendina/README.md

 Contributions are welcome!
 In order to contribute, you can use the [Fork & Pull Model](https://help.github.com/articles/using-pull-requests#fork--pull).

-Bonus sugar: Tendina comes with a easy-to-use Grunt configuration.
+Tendina comes with a easy-to-use Grunt configuration.

 Given you have `npm` and `grunt-cli` installed, you just need to run `npm install` in the project folder once to install all the dev dependencies.
 Then, just execute `grunt watch`: this way Grunt will spawn a watcher that will compile the Coffee and minify the resulting Javascript everytime you edit `tendina.coffee`.